FranicevicNikola/FranicevicNikola/README.md

 ### Hi there, I'm Nikola 👋

-## I'm a self-taught iOS Developer, Photographer, and Blogger!
+## I'm a Scholar | Self-taught iOS Developer | Hobbyist Photographer
 - 🔭 I’m currently working on a iOS App
 - 🌱 I’m currently learning iOS development 😎
 - 🤝 I’m looking to collaborate with other content creators